bbrowning/bbrowning.github.com/_posts/2009-05-21-running-bespin-on-the-couch-pt1.markdown

 [large_editor_image]: /images/bespin/editor.png

 Over the next few days I'll be focusing on porting their filesystem implementation to CouchDB and CouchApp conventions.
-If you'd like to get involved, fork my [bespin_couch][] project and have at it!
+If you'd like to get involved, fork my [bespin_couch][bespin_couch] project and have at it!
 Also, if anyone knows how I can make the GitHub repo track upstream changes from Bespin's Mercurial repo I'd like to get that setup so I'm not just working off of a snapshot.

 [bespin_couch]: http://github.com/bbrowning/bespin_couch/tree/master